ingomueller-net/docker-hana-express/README.md

 1. Clone the [git repository of this docker image](https://github.com/ingomueller-net/docker-hana-express).

-2. Download SAP HANA express edition using the download from [the official website](https://www.sap.com/developer/topics/sap-hana-express.html).
+2. Download SAP HANA express edition.
+This is currently done with a download you can obtain [from here](https://www.sap.com/cmp/td/sap-hana-express-edition.html).
+You'll need the file `hxe.tgz`, which you get by selecting `Binary Installer` as `Image` and then `Server only installer` in the list of compenents.
 Place the downloaded file `hxe.tgz` into the `download` folder of the git repository.

 3. Create a new docker image with SAP HANA, express edition inside: